maxholloway/Backtest.jl/README.md

 To get started, it's recommended that you walkthrough the GettingStarted jupyter notebook (located in the `examples/` folder).
 This provides a thorough explanation of the framework interface.

 ### Development Guidelines
 This project is in its infancy!
-Contact me by email if you are interested in contributing, and we can sync to discuss.
+Contact me if you'd like to contribute. :)

+## Questions?
+Contact me!
 Email: maxwellpearmanholloway@gmail.com